avaxar/kithare/README.md

 #### MSVC / Visual Studio
 - Make sure you have Visual Studio 2019 with C/C++ build tools and Windows 10 SDK installed.
 - Run `python3 build.py --msvc`.
 It'll download the dependencies such as SDL and create the build destination directory with the dependencies' DLLs copied.
+- Open the solution `Kithare.sln`.
+- See `Kithare` in the Solution Explorer.
+If the name's not bolded, right click and click "Set as Startup Project".
-- Open the `Kithare.sln` and you can build it on Visual Studio right away!
+- You can now build it by clicking "Local Windows Debugger".

 #### MinGW
 - Make sure you have MinGW's bin directory be put in the PATH.
 (In order to call the compiler commands, especially `g++`)